What to expect from dynamical modelling of galactic haloes: Abstract

 \section{Abstract}

-Many dynamical models of the Milky Way halo require the assumption that the distribution function of a tracer population should be independent of time (i.e., a steady state distribution function).
+Many dynamical models of the Milky Way halo require assumptions that the distribution function of a tracer population should be independent of time (i.e., a steady state distribution function) and that the underlying potential is spherical.
 We study the limitations of such modelling by applying a general dynamical model with minimal assumptions to a large sample of galactic haloes from cosmological $N$-body and hydrodynamical simulations.
-Using dark matter particles as dynamical tracers, we find that the systematic biases in the measured mass and concentration parameters typically have an amplitude of 25\% to 40\%.
-When stars are used as tracers, however, the biases can be as large as a factor of $2-3$.
-The biases are \emph{not reduced} by increasing the tracer sample size and vary stochastically from halo to halo.
-These biases can be equivalently interpreted as underestimated statistical noise caused by correlated phase-space structures that violate the steady state assumption.
-The number of independent phase-space structures inferred from the bias level sets a limiting sample size beyond which a further increase no longer significantly improves the accuracy of dynamical inferences.
-This number is $\sim 40$ for halo stars and $\sim 1000$ for dark matter particles beyond 20~kpc of the halo centre.
-The bias level is determined by the halo merger history and also correlates with the environment and shape of the halo.
-We also study the effects of various other technical factors on the modelling, such as the radial cut and halo structure parametrization.
-Our conclusions apply generally to any steady-state model.
+Using dark matter particles as dynamical tracers, we find that the systematic uncertainties in the measured mass and concentration parameters typically have an amplitude of 25\% to 40\%.
+When stars are used as tracers, however, the systematic uncertainties can be as large as a factor of $2-3$.
+The systematic uncertainties are \emph{not reduced} by increasing the tracer sample size and vary stochastically from halo to halo.
+These systematic uncertainties are mostly driven by underestimated statistical noise caused by correlated phase-space structures that violate the steady state assumption.
+The number of independent phase-space structures inferred from the uncertainty level sets a limiting sample size beyond which a further increase no longer significantly improves the accuracy of dynamical inferences.
+The systematic uncertainty level is determined by the halo merger history, the shape and environment of the halo.
+Our conclusions apply generally to any spherical steady-state model.